PrinceOfTheEast/StudyZone/README.md

 ## Prerequisites
-Android Studio is required to be installed on the computer that will open this project for development Login to the Firebase account used for the backend of the application is required
+Android Studio is required to be installed on the computer that will open this project for development Login to the Firebase account used for the backend of the application is required Emulator or smartphone used to deploy and test the application will need microphone permissions turned on

 ## Deployment
 APK file is available in github repository